 What is the definition of a special needs client?

-A person qualifying for special needs is primarily someone medically dependent on electricity (i.e. electricity needed for life-support equipment).
+A person qualifying for special needs is primarily someone medically dependent on electricity (i.e. electricity needed for life-support equipment), oxygen, or individuals with physical, cognitive, or medical conditions who may require basic assistance from medical professionals.
 Special needs clients may also include persons with regular need for assistance with medications and/or observation, dementia, chronic conditions that require assistance and persons with contagious health conditions that require minimal precautions or isolation (rare in shelter).

 Reading the documents provided below requires the Adobe Acrobat Reader, available for free from Adobe